COVID – 19 VISITATION

 - Provide written information to visitors and/or discuss the potential risks and benefits of the visitor’s presence with the visitor and, depending upon the patient’s condition, the patient.

-In addition, hospitals will ensure that following allowances are made:
+In addition, hospitals will ensure that following allowances are made at a minimum:

 Labor and Delivery

-- Pediatric patients may have two designated support persons with them at all times with additional visitors during visiting hours.
+Pediatric patients may have two designated support persons with them at all times with additional visitors during visiting hours.

 Patients with Intellectual and/or Developmental Disabilities (I/DD)

 End of life situations

 Patients that are positive for COVID-19 and PUI’s (patients under investigation for COVID-19) will not be allowed visitors.
 Temporary visitation may be granted for patients in extenuating circumstances, such as imminent end-of-life and/or a specific patient needing extra support.
 Staff will instruct visitor on proper application of PPE (personal protection equipment).
 This temporary allowance of visitation will be continuously evaluated and if circumstances improve visitor may be asked to leave.